-Expected Family Contribution (EFC) is an eligibility index used by Financial Aid Offices for distributing funds and is calculated according to a formula established by law.
-The formula uses the information you supplied on your Free Application for Federal Student Aid (FAFSA).
-The EFC is on your Student Aid Report and in the Finances area of your PAWS Student Center.
-Students pursuing a graduate degree, are considered Independent; a contribution from parents is not calculated.
+Beginning with the 2024-25 academic year, the Expected Family Contribution (EFC) has been replaced with the Student Aid Index (SAI).
+The concept is the same, as it is an eligibility index used by Financial Aid Offices for distributing funds and is calculated according to a formula established by law.
+The formula still uses the information you supplied on your Free Application for Federal Student Aid (FAFSA), but there have been changes to the formula.
+The changes should increase eligibility for many students, but some will see a decrease in their eligibility.
+You can find the SAI on your FAFSA Submission Summary and in the Finances area of your PAWS Student Center.

-The EFC is not the amount you pay.
+The SAI is not the amount you pay.
 For graduate students, the financial aid offer is typically based on the Estimated COA as well as the availability of a Federal Unsubsidized Loan for \$20,500 for the year.
 What you should do is take your personal budget figure and subtract the amount of financial aid you are eligible to receive.
 The result may be closer to what you actually need to contribute.
 In other words, your calculations will look like: